ArtyVinci/Artvinci-backend/README.md

 ### 4. Verify MongoDB is Running

-Make sure MongoDB is running on your local machine at `localhost:27017`.
-You can check this using:
+Make sure MongoDB is running on your local machine at `localhost:27017`:

 ```bash
 # Check if MongoDB is running